emily-longman/Nucella_can_Pop_Genomics/README.md

 ## Part 4 - Shell morphology

 Intraspecific variation in shell morphology was analyzed using landmark analysis based on photographs of the ventral surface of the dogwhelks.
-15 landmarks were placed on the images using [tpsUtil] (https://www.sbmorphometrics.org/soft-utility.html) and [tpsDig] (https://www.sbmorphometrics.org/soft-dataacq.html).
-Some of the subsequent analyses were performed using the program [MorphoJ] (https://morphometrics.uk/MorphoJ_page.html).
+15 landmarks were placed on the images using [tpsUtil](https://www.sbmorphometrics.org/soft-utility.html) and [tpsDig](https://www.sbmorphometrics.org/soft-dataacq.html).
+Some of the subsequent analyses were performed using the program [MorphoJ](https://morphometrics.uk/MorphoJ_page.html).
 All remaining geometric morphometric analyses and graphing were performed below in R. Additionally, we used BayPass to identify outliers associated with variation in shell morphology.

 01_geometric_morphometrics
-- 01_morphology.R
+- 01_morphology.R - Perform a Procrustes transformation on the landmarks then analyze and graph the morphology data with [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).

-02_baypass - Use [BayPass] (https://forge.inrae.fr/mathieu.gautier/baypass_public) to identify outlier SNPs associated with morphological variation.
+02_baypass - Use [BayPass](https://forge.inrae.fr/mathieu.gautier/baypass_public) to identify outlier SNPs associated with morphological variation.
 - 01_baypass_morphlogy_CV1.sh - Run baypass using the coefficient of variation of the PC1 of the morphology data as phenotypic input.
 - 01_baypass_morphlogy_CV2.sh - Run baypass using the coefficient of variation of the PC2 of the morphology data as phenotypic input.
 - 02_baypass_morphlogy_CV1_and_CV2.R - Graph baypass outputs.